FlutterFlow/flutterflow-docs/docs/faq/subscriptions.md

 Our free plan gives you access to our drag and drop app development environment as well as Firebase integration, such as Authentication and Cloud Firestore.

-Our standard plan offers additional features such as sample apps, sharing projects, downloading generated code, and priority support chat.
+Our *standard plan* offers additional features such as:

+- Sample Apps
+- Sharing Projects
+- Download Code
+- Priority Support Chat

-Out Pro plan offers everything in our standard plan, plus GitHub integration, API calls, and pre-built components.
+Out *Pro plan* offers everything in our standard plan, plus:

+- GitHub integration
+- API calls
+- Pre-built Components

 You can try our paid plans for 30 days!
 If you aren't sure which plan is best for you, please reach out to us at support@flutterflow.io

 > How do I purchase a subscription?